-Brainstorm Boffins® In-School and Extracurricular Enrichment Programmes – Inspiring a New Generation of Creators and Innovators
+Brainstorm Boffins® Robotic STEAM Club robotics and coding Extracurricular Enrichment Programmes – Inspiring a New Generation of Creators and Innovators

 Our programmes are offered in schools, extra-mural classes, clubs, and holiday activity centres to children from grade 1 to grade 10.

 Brainstorm Boffins® – To the Future and Beyond